Bandai

 This kit is really great.
 All of the gold parts are undergated which is a life saver.
 This also comes with dry transfer decals for the shoulders which is also amazing (no silly borders).
 The detail is outstanding with some really nice color separation for some of the mechanical parts.

-Recommends this
+Recommends this product

 Review by